 More than 20 million Americans currently have chronic nerve pain, numbness, and other peripheral neuropathy symptoms.
 If you have shooting, stabbing, burning, or other painful sensations in your feet, take heart — Michael Czurylo, DPM, Hyowon Choi, DPM, and the Northwest Foot and Ankle Institute team have cutting-edge solutions.
-Call the Bellingham, Washington, office to schedule or request an appointment online today.

 Many nerve pain sufferers have the most severe symptoms on the soles of their feet, with the heels being a particularly common area of severe nerve pain.